locationtech/geomesa/docs/user/accumulo/configuration.rst

 +++++++++++++++++++++++++++

 Sets the level of synchronization when creating and deleting tables.
-When using tables backed by S3, synchronization can prevent table corruption errors in Accumulo.
+When using tables backed by S3, synchronization may prevent table corruption errors in Accumulo.
 Possible values are:

 * ``zookeeper`` (default) - uses a distributed lock that works across JVMs.
 * ``local`` - uses an in-memory lock that works within a single JVM.